EliMor1/AmanGroup/README.md

-# Project Name

-A simple project purposed to integrate to S3 bucket for upload and fetch files.
+# A simple project purposed to integrate to S3 bucket for upload and fetch files.

 ## Table of Contents